itzmeanjan/lenz/README.md

 - Given (sub-)domain name, it can look up all associated server IPv4/6 addresses, showing them in console map 🥴
 - Given IPv4/6 address, can lookup it's location & show it in console map 🥳
 - Can find all active TCP/UDP socket connections & marks their respective peers in console map 🤩

+> Note: For 👆 operation, auto refresh has been enabled

 - Given torrent 🧲 link, can look up all peers associated with that infohash & show them in console map 🤓
 - Given any random URL, parses HTML & extracts out all static content i.e. {`*.js`, `*.css`, `image/*`} delivery domains & geo locate them 😎
 - Given Autonomous System Number ( `ASN` ), geo locates all IPv4 addresses owned by this Autonomous System ( `AS` ) 😉🦾

-> Caution: This operation is very computationally intensive, for large Autonomous Systems
+> Caution: 👆 operation is very computationally intensive, for large Autonomous Systems, might take some time to complete, though it keeps streaming, as soon as it finds something useful

 In all these cases, generates a tabular report of all connected peers _( including self )_, who were shown on console map